jsdom/jsdom/README.md

 If you used jsdom before v1.0.0, it only had a `done` callback, and it was kind of buggy, sometimes behaving one way, and sometimes another.
 Due to some excellent work by [@Sebmaster](https://github.com/Sebmaster) in [#792](https://github.com/tmpvar/jsdom/pull/792), we fixed it up into the above lifecycle.
 For more information on the migration, see [the wiki](https://github.com/tmpvar/jsdom/wiki/PR-792).

+### On running scripts and being safe

+By default, `jsdom.env` will not process and run external JavaScript, since our sandbox is not foolproof.
+That is, code running inside the DOM's `<script>`s can, if it tries hard enough, get access to the Node environment, and thus to your machine.
+If you want to (carefully!) enable running JavaScript, you can use `jsdom.jsdom`, `jsdom.jQueryify`, or modify the defaults passed to `jsdom.env`.

 ## For the hardcore: `jsdom.jsdom`

 The `jsdom.jsdom` method does less things automatically; it takes in only HTML source, and does not let you to separately supply script that it will inject and execute.
 It just gives you back a `document` object, with usable `document.parentWindow`, and starts asynchronously executing any `<script>`s included in the HTML source.
 You can listen for the `'load'` event to wait until scripts are done loading and executing, just like you would in a normal HTML page.